LandSandBoat/lsb-wiki/Performance-Profiling-with-Tracy.md

 ## Usage

-During the Tracy-enabled build from the previous steps, the client code will be downloaded and built into `xi_map` executable.
-The server executables will also be downloaded and placed in the repo root (`Tracy.exe`, etc.).
+During the Tracy-enabled build from the previous steps, the client code will be downloaded and built into `xi_map` build target.
+The server executables will also be downloaded and placed in the repo root (`tracy-profiler.exe`, etc.).

-The build will output `xi_map_tracy.exe` instead of `xi_map.exe`, so you can continue to run multi-process setups by swapping out the single `xi_map` process you want to profile with the Tracy-enabled exe.
+The build will output `xi_map_tracy.exe` instead of `xi_map.exe`, so you can continue to run multi-process setups by swapping out the single `xi_map.exe` process you want to profile with the Tracy-enabled `xi_map_tracy.exe`.

 **WARNING:** Tracy is designed to only bind to and profile a single executable at a time.
-If you launch multiple `xi_map_tracy.exe`'s at the same time, `Tracy.exe` will bind to the first one it finds, not necessarily the one you're wanting to profile.
+If you launch multiple `xi_map_tracy.exe`'s at the same time, `tracy-profiler.exe` will bind to the first one it finds, not necessarily the one you're wanting to profile.

+**WARNING:** Tracy can only properly gather all the information it needs if you run `xi_map_tracy.exe` as **Administrator/root**.
+There are loud warnings if you don't do this, so you're unlikely to miss them.

-Run your `xi_map_tracy.exe` and then launch `Tracy.exe`.
+Run your `xi_map_tracy.exe` as Administrator/root and then launch `tracy-profiler.exe`.

 ![image](https://github.com/LandSandBoat/server/assets/1389729/89b7bffe-a170-4398-b08c-d04e8c392fa3)